byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 </figcaption>
 </figure>

+If you remember our water pipe example, we can say that a potentiometer acts like a valve inside of the pipe - as we open the valve wider we allow more water to flow, and as we close the valve less water can flow.
+Remember that in our example less water is higher resistance, so closing the valve is equivalent to rotating the wiper to the right.

-As you move the wiper (or knob) around the resistance changes.
-When you go left to right there is an increase in the resistance.
-Now onto measuring resistance with the potentiometer!
+Summary: As you rotate the wiper (or knob) from left to right, the resistance increases.
+Let's try it!

-**Step 1: Make connections:** begin with taking a potentiometer and put it on a bread board as shown in the video.
-Now stick two wires to the outher two pins of the poterntiometer, then go on to clip the alligator clips (red and black) from the milti-meter to the outer wires that were previously connected to the two pins.
-Observe the multimeter reading, now turn your wiper (knob) around, does your resistance change?
+**Step 1: Make connections:** Put the potentiometer on a breadboard as shown in the video.
+Connect two wires to the outer two pins of the potentiometer.
+Then clip the alligator clips (red and black) on the multimeter to those wires.
+Observe the multimeter reading.
+As you rotate the wiper around, does your resistance change?

 **Step 2: Adjust connections:** Move the red wire from the outer pin to the middle of the potentiometer.
-Now, turn the wiper (knob).
-Does your resistance change?
+Now, rotate the wiper (knob).
+Does the resistance change?

-Have you ever adjusted the volume on a radio?
+**Fun Fact**: Have you ever adjusted the volume on a radio?
 By turning the knob, you control how loud the music plays.
-Potentiometers work in a similar way for electrical circuits!
-They are like adjustable resistors that allow you to control the amount of resistance between two points in a circuit.
-Imagine a water pipe with a valve, as you open the valve wider (like turning the knob), more water flows (similar to more current flowing in a circuit with lower resistance).
-By moving a wiper inside the potentiometer, we can change the resistance between its terminals.
-Moving the wiper(knob) towards grounds reduced the resistance and moving to positive increases the resitance thus, affecting the current flow in the circuit.
-We'll be using these cool properties of a potentiometer in our lab today!
+This is a potentiometer at work!
+When you turn the knob on an analog radio, it changes the resistance in the circuit, which in turn changes the *amplitude* of the signal traveling out to the speakers, which we know as the *volume*.

 ### Voltage: